Sawarni/MySuperHeroApp/README.md

 ## Introduction
 My son is a big fan of comic characters.
 He is three year old and has lots of questions related different superheroes and villains.
 So, I decided to create this fun app where he can see his favourite super heroes and villains and ask questions about it.
 The GenAI powered chatbot answers his questions.
 With dot net stack, it took me less than 15 hours to write it from scratch.
+Although I have not used any design pattern and kept thing simple and minimalistic as it is just a fun project created for my kid.

 ## Pre-requisite
 To run the application you would need the follwing: